Our Safeguarding Commitment

 This is very important to Horizon Primary Academy!

-The Designated Safeguarding Leads in this setting are: Mr David Moss (Mon-Fri), Mrs Emma Wright (Mon-Thurs) and Miss Debbie Stoner (Mon-Fri)
+The Designated Safeguarding Leads in this setting are: Mrs Emma Wright (Deputy Headteacher), Mr David Moss (Headteacher), Mrs Laura Glassock (SENCo) and Miss Phoebe Broster (Pastoral Leader)

 Information from parents about possible child abuse cannot be kept confidential.
 Information and records about children will be given only to those people who need it to keep a child safe and will be kept strictly confidential by them.